How To Tell A Good Pedicure From A Bad One, According To Experts Who Know

 Choose your polish carefully (and don’t leave it on for too long)

 If you prefer classic polish over gel, Streets recommends asking for Kure Bazaar — a brand popular in many salons.
-Its nail polish collection is designed to maximise nail health thanks to ingredients like moisturising glycerin and plant oils.
+Its nail polish collection is designed to maximize nail health thanks to ingredients like moisturizing glycerin and plant oils.

 Let the pros handle it